Shu980101/robotics_academy/ros2-challenge/README.md

 # ROS2-challenge
-In this part, the example will show how to launch a robot and navigate in gazebo environment.// [Example_video](https://youtu.be/2Wvg0Y5iKvc)
+In this part, the example will show how to launch a robot and navigate in gazebo environment.

+[Example_video](https://youtu.be/2Wvg0Y5iKvc)

 ### Environment

 ROS2: Humble